Sanitation of the Indus Valley Civilisation

-The ancient Indus Valley Civilization in the Indian subcontinent (located in present-day eastern-Pakistan and north-India) was prominent in infrastructure, hydraulic engineering, and had many water supply and sanitation devices that are the first known examples of their kind.
+The Indus Valley Civilisation, located in the northwestern regions of South Asia, was prominent in infrastructure, hydraulic engineering, and had many water supply and sanitation devices that are the first known examples of their kind.

 General

 Most houses of Indus Valley were made from mud, dried mud bricks, or clay bricks of a standardised size.
-The urban areas of the Indus Valley civilization included public and private baths.
+The urban areas of the Indus Civilisation included public and private baths.
 Many of the buildings at Mohenjo-Daro had two or more stories.
 They also had a sophisticated drainage system to dispose waste materials out of town.

 The earliest evidence of urban sanitation was seen in Harappa, Mohenjo-daro, and the recently discovered Rakhigarhi.
 This urban plan included the world's first urban sanitation systems.
 Within the city, individual homes or groups of homes obtained water from wells.

 Devices such as shadoofs and sakias were used to lift water to ground level.

 Stepwells have mainly been used in the Indian subcontinent.

 Several courtyard houses had both a washing platform and a dedicated toilet/waste disposal hole.
 The toilet holes would be flushed by emptying a jar of water, drawn from the house's central well, through a clay brick pipe, and into a shared brick drain, that would feed into an adjacent soak pit (cesspit).
 The soak pits would be periodically emptied of their solid matter, possibly to be used as fertilizer.
 Most houses also had private wells.
 City walls functioned as a barrier against floods.